 Which Is It Carole?

-Natural Born Instincts?
+What are Natural Born Instincts?

-Factually cats and dogs are domesticated predators.
+Cats and dogs are domesticated predators.
 They have natural prey-chasing, capturing, and killing instincts.
 As a result of this and the large numbers of them in Florida, cats and dogs have the potential to severely impact local wildlife populations.
 Florida’s endangered beach mice are due to domestic cat predation.

 Feral kittens also manage to grow up in the wild when they loose their mothers.